 What is digital transformation?

 Digital transformation is a process of profound change to all aspects of a business with the goal of making the best use of available digital technologies.
 It doesn’t only mean a modification of traditional methods but rather building a new model designed for meeting the challenges of the digital era.
 Digital business transformation covers and influences many different aspects of how the company functions: internal processes, organizational culture, customer experience, and more.
-In other words, it’s not only about updating your technology.
+In other words, it’s not only about updating your digital technology.
 A complete digital transformation means changing your business strategy as well as making sure your whole team is onboard with the changes.

 When done right, digital transformation improves customer experience, increases revenue, bolsters security, and reduces costs.